hardin47/website/Math158/Notes/04b-build.md

 Notice that the variable names we'll use are `mage`, `weight`, `gained`, and `habit`.

-1. We're interested in predicting a baby's `weight` from the pounds a mother `gained`.
+1. Interested is in predicting a baby's `weight` from the pounds a mother `gained`.

 ```r